Camberwick Green characters Click on each name for a pic

 And yet more characters mentioned but never seen ....

-And later in the same episode -again Mrs.Honeyman but this time to Postman Pete.....
+And later in the same episode -again Mrs.Honeyman but this time to Peter the Postman ....

 And to round off the Varley trilogy,we get ,"I promised I'd visit Mrs.Varley's old mother" from Mrs.Murphy to Private Lumley in the Mr.Murphy episode.